hpi-bp1819-naumann/backend/doc/db_version_product.md

 # Headline
-Get the version number of the used product, accepted product names are "jdbc" for the jdbc driver version and "db" for the database name and version number
+Get the version number of the used product

 __URL:__ `/api/db/version/:product`
 __Method:__ `GET`